Paullllllllllllllllll/ChronoMiner/README.md

       allows for the preparation of chunking in advance if large amounts of `.txt` files have to be processed and automatic chunking runs the risk of splitting semantic units.

+### 2. Additional Context Integration

+- **Schema-Specific Context:**
+  Provides domain knowledge relevant to a specific schema type, improving extraction accuracy.

+- **File-Specific Context:**
+  Allows custom context for individual files through `{filename}_context.txt` files.

+- **Context Integration:**
+  Additional context is prepended to the text chunks before processing, giving the model more information to guide extraction decisions.

-### 2. API Request Construction and Data Extraction
+### 3. API Request Construction and Data Extraction

 - **Schema-Specific Payloads:**
   The system uses a schema handler registry (implemented in `modules/schema_handlers.py`) to prepare API request